PeakPy/ErrorWeb-Studio/docs/FLEXFORGE.md

 [![Python](https://img.shields.io/badge/Python-3.12+-3776AB?style=flat&logo=python&logoColor=white)](https://python.org/)
 [![Vercel](https://img.shields.io/badge/Vercel-Ready-000000?style=flat&logo=vercel&logoColor=white)](https://vercel.com/)

-## 🚀 What is FlexForge?
+## 🚀 What is ErrorWebStudio?

-FlexForge Template is a cutting-edge Django-TailwindCSS template designed for developers who want to create **professional, performant, and highly customizable personal websites**.
-Built with modern web technologies and innovative architecture, FlexForge enables you to showcase your work, skills, and personality through a powerful yet flexible platform.
+ErrorWebStudio Template is a cutting-edge Django-TailwindCSS template designed for developers who want to create **professional, performant, and highly customizable personal websites**.
+Built with modern web technologies and innovative architecture, ErrorWebStudio enables you to showcase your work, skills, and personality through a powerful yet flexible platform.

-## 🎯 Why "FlexForge"?
+## 🎯 Why "ErrorWebStudio"?

 ### The Name Story

-After exploring numerous possibilities, **FlexForge** emerged as the perfect representation of this template's core philosophy:
+After exploring numerous possibilities, **ErrorWebStudio** emerged as the perfect representation of this template's core philosophy:

 - **Flex** represents the **revolutionary individual file architecture** that allows unprecedented flexibility in content management
 - **Forge** symbolizes the **powerful creation platform** that enables you to craft and build your digital presence